ece362-purdue/proton-labs/lab3-timers/README.md

 Now that we have a basic understanding of how to do this, in `keypad.c`, implement the following functions:

+#### 2.1. `keypad_init_pins`

-1. `keypad_init_pins`: This function initializes the GPIO pins for the keypad.
+This function initializes the GPIO pins for the keypad.
 It should set GP2-GP5 as outputs (for driving the columns) and GP6-GP9 as inputs (for reading the rows).
 The function should also set the pull-up resistors on the input pins to ensure that they read high when no button is pressed.
 This should do the same thing as `init_keypad` from labs 1 and 2.

+#### 2.2. `keypad_init_timer`

-2. `keypad_init_timer`: In this function, initialize TIMER0 to fire alarm 0 after 1 second and call `keypad_drive_column`, and enable that interrupt.
+In this function, initialize TIMER0 to fire alarm 0 after 1 second and call `keypad_drive_column`, and enable that interrupt.
 Then, initialize TIMER0 to fire alarm 1 after 1.10 seconds to call `keypad_isr`, and enable that interrupt as well.
 - Look for the Programmer's Model section and/or the C/C++ SDK if you need help figuring out how to do this.

+#### 2.3. `keypad_read_rows`

-3. `keypad_read_rows`: This is a one-liner.
+This is a one-liner.
 Return a single 4-bit value of the current state of GP2-GP5, which are the row pins.
 For example, if GP3,GP4 is high but GP2,GP5 are low, then the return value of this function must be 6 (or 4'b0110).

+#### 2.4. `keypad_drive_column`

-4. `keypad_drive_column`: We're going to change this a little bit.
+We're going to change this a little bit.
 - First, make sure to acknowledge the interrupt for ALARM0 on TIMER0.
 - Increment the value of `col` first.
     - We initialized `col` to -1 to account for this so that we scan COL3 (GP6) first.
     - Ensure that `col` wraps around to 0 after 3 - your columns pins are from GP6 to GP9.
 - With the newly changed value of `col`, drive the selected column GPIO pin high, and drive all others low.
     - You can do this in a single statement with the SIO `gpio_togl` register, which atomically toggles GPIO pins in a single write.
 Remember that if statements, for loops, etc. add a lot of unnecessary instruction execution to interrupt handlers, and you want to keep those short n' sweet!
 Handlers should do their job quickly and return to the main program as soon as possible.
 - Finally, set the timer's counter to trigger ALARM0 again in 25 ms.  This will allow the timer to fire again in 25 ms, creating a repeating alarm.

+#### 2.5. `keypad_isr`

-5. `keypad_isr`: We're going to change this a lot.
+We're going to change this a lot.
 In the last lab, we used interrupts on each row pin.
 However, that may not be very effective when we want to press buttons across multiple columns.
 With this two-alarm approach, we can get pretty close.
 - First, acknowledge the interrupt for ALARM1 on TIMER0.
 - Get the current row pin values by calling `keypad_read_rows`.
 - For each of the row pins that are high, indicating that a button is pressed, check if the corresponding bit in `state` is low (indicating that the button was not pressed before).
 If it is low, then we have a new key press.
     - If so, set the corresponding bit in `state` to high.
         - Calculate the index as the same offset you use to index into `keymap`, which gives you the character corresponding to each row and column, and whose value is `"DCBA#9630852*741"`.
 See the diagram below to recall the mapping of the row and column pins to the `keymap` array.
     - Push the event into the `kev` queue using `key_push`.
 The "event" must be a 9-bit value containing the pressed state (1) and the ASCII value of the key pressed.
 The 1-bit pressed state is the 9th bit, and the ASCII value is the lower 8 bits.
 For example, if the key pressed was "5", then the value pushed into the queue should be `9'b100110101`, which is 5 in ASCII (53) with the "pressed" bit set to 1.
 (Note how we account for 9 bits by making the argument type for `key_push` 16 bits with `uint16_t`.)
 - For each of the row pins that are low, indicating that a button is released, check if the corresponding bit in `state` is high (indicating that the button was pressed before).
 If it is high, then we have a key release.
     - If so, set the corresponding bit in `state` to low.
     - Push the event into `kev`.
 For example, if the key released was "5", then the value pushed into the queue should be `9'b000110101`, which is 5 in ASCII (53) with the "pressed" bit set to 0.
 - Make sure to reset ALARM1 so that the timer will fire it again in 25 ms.

 Here's the keypad pinout again to help you visualize the connections.
 You should have GP9 to GP2 connected to COL1 to ROW4 respectively.